 For those Divisions/Departments who use native systems for day to day operations there needs to be a Tactical Interoperable Communications Plan (TICP) to facilitate communications with inbound mutual aid companies who do not share the same native communication system.
-Likewise departments providing mutual aid outside their native communications system must be capable of communicating with incident commanders in a stricken community.
-A strong reminder when mutual aid companies get out of range of their native communications systems, especially with trunking systems, there will be a loss of communication and any console patch that might be up will not work.
+Likewise, departments providing mutual aid outside their native communications system must be capable of communicating with incident commanders in a stricken communications systems, especially with trunking systems, there will be a loss of communication and any console patch that might be up will not work.

-The MABAS-Wisconsin Communications Committee hereby makes the following recommendations for both member and non-member emergency response organizations:
+The MABAS-Wisconsin Communications Committee hereby makes the following Frequency recommendations for both member and non-member emergency response organizations: